-We have complied with the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics (ACRA Code), which includes independence and other requirements founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.
+We have complied with the independence and other ethical requirements of the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code) is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.

-In accordance with Singapore Standard on Quality Control 116, [name of firm] maintains a comprehensive system of quality control including documented policies and procedures regarding
+The firm applies Singapore Standard on Quality Control 14 and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

-The sentence should be deleted if it is not applicable to the engagement (for example, if the engagement was to report only on Scope 2 emissions and no other experts were used).
+1 The sentence should be deleted if it is not applicable to the engagement (for example, if the engagement was to report only on Scope 2 emissions and no other experts were used).